Vladimir-0001/Discord-account-backup/README.md

-# Project Title
+# Discord Account Backup

 ⚠️ **UNDER CONSTRUCTION** ⚠️

-This project is currently being completely remade.
-Please refrain from making updates or using it in its current state.
+This project is currently being completely remade

 More updates coming soon.
 Thanks for your patience!